wp-plugins/xili-language/readme.txt

 The page as frontpage must have its clones in each other languages.
 Like for posts, if the user's browser is not in the default language, xili-language will display the page in the corresponding language if set by the editor. [home page of website dev.xiligroup.com](http://dev.xiligroup.com/) uses this feature.

-= How to enlarge language list of the dashboard ? =
+= How to enlarge languages list of the dashboard ? =

 Since version 2.8, the current user (author) can choose language of his dashboard.
 To enlarge list of available languages, you must upload the xx_YY.mo files of other localized WP installs in the folder wp-content/languages/.
 For example, here a list for a trilingual website (english, french, german : fr_FR.mo, de_DE.mo.
 See this [codex page](http://codex.wordpress.org/WordPress_in_Your_Language) *about WP in your language* to find kit containing wanted files.

+Since 2.8.8, xili-language is able to help you to download admin translation files from Automattic and GlotPress site.
+See the 4th tab in settings.
+For official themes ( Twentyten and others), the .mo files can also be downloaded.

 == Screenshots ==
 Here a selection of main screenshots.

+* See illustrated presentations in the [wiki](http://wiki.xiligroup.org/).

 1. an example of wp-content/themes folder and his languages sub-folder.
 2. Source coding extract with 'international' text in 'xiliphone' theme.